BrunoBeserra/Engineering-Projects/README.md

 # Engineering-Projects

-Repository to save Engineering Projects as ckts squemes and automation tests
+Created this repository to save my Engineering Projects such as ckts schemes and automation studies.